MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/dotnet-client-libraries.md

 ## Reference

-You can find detailed, up-to-date reference documentation in the [Azure DevOps .NET SDK API Reference browser](/dotnet/api/index?view=azure-devops-dotnet).
+You can find detailed, up-to-date reference documentation in [.NET SDK for Azure DevOps](https://github.com/MicrosoftDocs/azure-devops-docs-sdk-dotnet).

 ## Samples